Mhmdelthokaby/Mhmdelthokaby/README.md

-Certainly!
-Here’s your GitHub profile bio with the skills for each category listed in one line:
+Here’s the updated version of your GitHub profile bio with your contact details:

 ---

 ### 👋 Hi, I'm Mohamed Emad

 I'm a Full Stack Developer with a passion for building efficient, scalable, and robust web applications.
-With 2+ years of experience in developing modern web solutions, I have a strong background in both frontend and backend technologies.
+With 3+ years of experience in developing modern web solutions, I have a strong background in both frontend and backend technologies.
 My expertise spans across the .NET ecosystem, Angular, and other web development tools and frameworks.

 ### 🚀 Skills & Technologies